rortizmerino/haplotyping/docs/software/software.md

 ## rasusa

 This tool takes its name from random sub-sampling.
-As opossed to filtlong, it better preserves the read length ditribution as it does not only take the X-longest reads but takes a random sample which satisfies the condition of a certain amount of bases (i.e. target coverage)
+As opossed to filtlong, it better preserves the read length ditribution as it does not only take the X-longest reads but takes a random sample which satisfies the condition of a certain amount of bases (i.e. target coverage).
+Check out <https://github.com/mbhall88/rasusa>.

 ```bash
 conda create -n rasusa